 3. Visit the CHEMATIX website for more information or to log in.

-NOTE: As of Monday April 10, you must use your university CCID and associated password to log in to the system.
+NOTE: Use your university CCID and associated password to log in to the system.

 Don't have a CCID?